-Since the project’s inception more than five years ago, the G2SF Mobility Team has provided the Nuclear Regulatory Agency with a wide variety of enterprise mobility services and support.
+Since the project’s inception more than five years ago, the G2SF Mobility Team has provided the Nuclear Regulatory Commission with a wide variety of enterprise mobility services and support.
 Beginning in 2011, the Agency requested that G2SF develop a plan to provide Bring Your Own Device (BYOD) services to Government employees.
 After researching various vendor solutions, the Exchange Active Sync (EAS) configuration was recommended due to its simplicity and low need for infrastructure-based changes.
 This configuration supported both Android and iOS devices and met industry standards.
 However, the Agency decided to adhere to an internal security recommendation to only permit devices that had been validated with native FIPS140-2 encryption at the device level.
 Consequently, BYOD users had to use (and therefore, own) a “compliant” phone, which was required to be encrypted and passcode-protected for BYOD service to be authorized.
 This requirement eliminated participation of iOS devices and many Android devices.
 Due to these constraints, program adoption rates were low.
 However, during the time that the EAS BYOD service operated, authorized Android users reported that the service met their needs, was highly customizable, and was reliable.
 A new requirement to include iOS and a validated encryption solution was issued to G2SF.
 Authorization to support the new requirements represents the conclusion of Mobility Release 1:EAS.

 Mobility Release 2: Divide